• cut stem with ooze

 At Risk

-Primary hosts of R. solanacearum race 3 biovar 2 includes members of the Solanaceae family like potato, tomato, and geranium.
-Imported ornamental plants and cuttings, especially geraniums (Pelargonium spp.), are considered a significant risk for introducing this bacteria to the U.S. and may be required to have documentation certifying their freedom from this pathogen before import is allowed.
+Primary hosts of R. solanacearum race 3 biovar 2 include members of the Solanaceae family, such as potato, tomato, and geranium.
+Imported ornamental plants and cuttings, especially geraniums (Pelargonium spp.), pose a significant risk for introducing this bacterium into the U.S. Imported materials may be required to include documentation certifying they are free from this pathogen before import is allowed.

 Distribution

 Ralstonia solanacearum does not occur in Minnesota.
-Of the five races of R. solanacearum, only race 1 can be found in the U.S. in several southeastern states.
+Of its five races of R. solanacearum, only race 1 is found in the U.S. in several southeastern states.
 Most races of R. solanacearum occur in tropical or subtropical conditions.
-However, R. solanacearum race 3 biovar 2 can infect plants in temperate climates.
-Ralstonia solancearum race 3 biovar 2 can be found throughout most of the world including Mexico, but does not occur in the U.S.’
+However, race 3 biovar 2 can infect plants in temperate climates.
+Ralstonia solancearum race 3 biovar 2 is found throughout most of the world including Mexico, but does not occur in the U.S.

 Biology